 Who should complete the FAFSA?

-All college students should complete the FAFSA, as should all students who are attending professional schools or certificate-granting programs.
-That includes students who plan to enroll or who are enrolled in:
+All college (and college-bound) students should complete the FAFSA, as should all students planning to attend professional schools or certificate-granting programs.
+That includes students who plan to enroll or are enrolled in:

 - Two- or four-year colleges

 - Graduate schools